Down Under (song): Luude featuring Colin Hay

 In 2021, Australian producer Luude (real name Christian Benson, from the Tasmanian electronic dance music duo Choomba), remixed "Down Under" as a drum and bass track, with Colin Hay re-recording the vocals for the track's release on the Sweat It Out record label.
 In January 2022, the drum and bass version of "Down Under" debuted at number 32 on the Official UK Singles Chart Top 40 and at number 48 in Australia.
 The single climbed into both countries' Top 10 a month later.
 In New Zealand, the record climbed to number one on the Official Singles Chart, and by 6 February 2022 had spent four weeks at number one.
 On 22 January 2022, the Luude version of "Down Under" was ranked at number 65 on the Triple J Hottest 100, 2021.

 At the 2022 ARIA Music Awards, the song was nominated for Song of the Year, Best Dance/Electronic Release and Best Video and Luude was nominated for Michael Gudinski Breakthrough Artist.

+It is also commonly associated with the Agartha Internet meme that started in the 2020s.